Mean dimension and rate-distortion function revisited: Proofs of main results

 \subsubsection{Variational principle for lower Brin-Katok's $\epsilon$-entropy}

-In \cite[Problem 1]{shi}, Shi asked whether the variational principle hold in terms of $\underline{h}_{\mu}^{BK}$, i.e., whether $\underline{h}_{\mu}^{BK}(T, \epsilon)$ can be included in the candidate set $\mathcal{E}$ presented in Lemma \ref{lem 2.1},(3).
-In \cite[Theorem 1.3]{ycz25}, the authors verified that the variational principle is valid for Borel probability measures:
+In \cite[Problem 1]{shi}, Shi asked whether $\underline{h}_{\mu}^{BK}(T, \epsilon)$ can be included in $\mathcal{E}$ presented in Lemma \ref{lem 2.1} (3).
+In \cite[Theorem 1.3]{ycz25}, the authors verified that for any TDS $(X,d,T)$, the variational principle for metric mean dimension is valid for the lower Brin-Katok's $\epsilon$-entropy in terms of Borel probability measures:

 We show that for certain dynamical systems, the supremum in \eqref{equ 3.14} can range over the set of invariant measures.
-This is achieved via a geometric Frostman's lemma, originally proved for compact subsets of $\mathbb{R}^n$ and extended to any compact metric space in \cite[Corollary 4.4]{lt19}, which is stated as follows:
+This is achieved by a geometric Frostman's lemma, originally proved for compact subsets of $\mathbb{R}^n$ and extended to any compact metric space in \cite[Corollary 4.4]{lt19}. which is stated as follows:

 \begin{lem} Let $(X,d)$ be a compact metric space.
 For any $0<c<1$, there exists $\epsilon_0 \in (0,1)$ such that for any $0< \epsilon \leq \epsilon_0$, there exists $\mu \in M(X)$ satisfying